harisont/harisont.github.io/lists/facs.md

    python validate.py PATH-TO-YOUR-TREEBANK.conllu --lang=2-LETTER-LANGCODE-FOR-YOUR-LANGUAGE
    ```

-MaChAmp should only be concerned about basic formatting issues, so if you are validating for MaChAmp you can add `--level=1`.
+MaChAmp should only be concerned about format issues, so if you are validating for MaChAmp you can add `--level=2`.
 If you want to check for errors in your own annotated files, however, you can go up a few levels:
 - 2 checks UD format specifics
 - 3 checks that the universal UD guidelines are followed (e.g. that there are no `VERB`s used as `AUX` or multiple subjects in the same sentence)
 - 4 and 5 check language-specific stuff.